pvanallen/esp32-getstarted/docs/usingwifi.md

     # connect()

 ### [boot.py](../examples/boot.py)
-This example file works with an OLED Feather board that's connected to the ESP32
+This example file works with an OLED Feather board that's connected to the ESP32.
+Get the necessary driver module (ssd1306.py) for the SSD1306 OLED from [here](https://github.com/micropython/micropython/tree/master/drivers/display), and install it on your ESP32 board.

     import webrepl
     import time